BP to quit main U.S. refining lobby over carbon policy

-LONDON (Reuters) - BP (BP.L) will leave the main U.S. refining lobby and two other trade groups as new CEO Bernard Looney spurs some of the oil sector’s most ambitious targets for curbing carbon emissions.
+LONDON (Reuters) - BP (BP.L) will leave the main U.S. refining lobby and two other trade groups as new Chief Executive Bernard Looney spurs some of the oil sector’s most ambitious targets for curbing carbon emissions.

 BP said its view on carbon pricing and that of the American Fuel & Petrochemical Manufacturers (AFPM) were “at odds and currently we have no areas of full alignment.”

-“BP will pursue opportunities to work with organisations who share our ambitious and progressive approach to the energy transition,” CEO Looney said in a statement.
+“BP will pursue opportunities to work with organisations who share our ambitious and progressive approach to the energy transition,” Looney said in a statement.

 It will also not renew its membership in the Western States Petroleum Association (WSPA) and Western Energy Alliance (WEA).